 What is a partition action?

-A partition action or a partition lawsuit is when one co-owner, or when one person with an interest in the property wants to sell the property, but the other co-owners or others with an interest in the property do not want to sell their ownership rights.
+A partition action or a partition lawsuit is when one co-owner, or when one person with interest in the property wants to sell the property, but the other co-owners or others with interest in the property do not want to sell their ownership rights.

 A partition lawsuit is brought by one co-owner to force the sale of the property.
 This is one way for a co-owner to sell their interests in the property in question and terminate their ownership status.

-There are several situations where there could be potentially several parties with an interest in one property.
+There are several situations where there could be potentially several parties with interest in one property.
 These could be called “joint tenancies” or “tenancies in common.”

 Partitions can be either voluntary or compulsory by judicial means, such as ordered by a judge.
 Judges can order to physically divide or sell the property, depending on the specific property and its characteristics in question.